thenewguy/informer/README.md

 )
 ```

-3. Include the URLconf in your project urls.py like this
+3.Include the URLconf in your project urls.py like this

 ```
     url(r'^informer/', include('informer.urls')),
 ```

-4. Run ```python manage.py migrate``` to create the informer models.
+4.Run ```python manage.py migrate``` to create the informer models.

-5. Start the development server and visit http://127.0.0.1:8000/informer/ to view monitoring results.
+5.Start the development server and visit http://127.0.0.1:8000/informer/ to view monitoring results.